carlosfar/msft-contributions/ARG-Queries/README.md

  | summarize count() by tostring(Threats)
  | order by count_
  ```
-By tweaking the previous query, we have been able to build different views summarizing ***threat vectors identified, type of impacted resources, list of recommendations, list of impacted resources, impacted subscriptions by threat vector, impacted resource group by threat vector.***
+By tweaking the previous query, you can build different views summarizing ***threat vectors identified, type of impacted resources, list of recommendations, list of impacted resources, impacted subscriptions by threat vector, impacted resource group by threat vector.***